Essential Guide to EPIRBs: Do I Need an EPIRB? And Choosing the Right Type

 It's vital to emphasise that EPIRBs need to be registered with the relevant authorities to guarantee prompt and accurate responses during emergencies.
 This registration process involves providing crucial details about the EPIRB's owner, vessel, or user, as well as emergency contact information.

-Furthermore, EPIRBs must adhere to international standards and regulations established by organisations like the International Maritime Organisation (IMO) and the Federal Communications Commission (FCC) in the United States.
+Furthermore, EPIRBs must also adhere to international standards and regulations established by organisations like the International Maritime Organisation (IMO) and the Federal Communications Commission (FCC) in the United States.
 Compliance with these regulations is essential to ensure the effective operation of the EPIRB and to avoid any potential legal issues.

 (Source: jotron.com/solution)